UPDATED: Police Confirm Four Dead In Jumping Castle Tragedy

 - Commander Williams

+Activities included the jumping castle, zorb balls, slippery slide, water and sprinkler play.

+“The purpose for the day is to celebrate a successful year and enjoy some fun activities with classmates,” the school wrote on their Facebook page this week.

-Police are expected to hold a media conference in Devonport late this afternoon.
+Police are expected to provide further details during a media conference in Devonport later this afternoon.

 It is currently unknown how many children have been injured.